How to Stop Self-Harm Urges

 The best types of therapy for self-harm

-In addition to developing coping strategies, seeking professional help is an important step towards managing self-harm urges and addressing underlying mental health issues.
+In addition to developing coping strategies, seeking professional help is an important step toward managing self-harm urges and addressing underlying mental health issues.
 There are various types of therapy and medication that can be effective in treating self-harm behavior.

 Cognitive behavioral therapy (CBT)